Terminal-Coding/Tanmay_BlueStampPortfolio/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE

+For my final milestone I decided to reprint the box with a clip to prevent tilting, as this was a large problem.
+I've also put all the electronics inside this new box and have gotten everything to work.
+My biggest challenges while making this project were my vibration motor pulling itself out and my box rotating or being unstable.
+The best part when I was making this project was when I got the electronics working, it was so cool to see everything work in synchrony.
+Some of the most important things I learned while making this project was how to solder, how aurdinos work,, and how breadboards work.
+I hope to learn how I can use all of this to provide input to a device so that I can make larger things.

 -->

 <img src="Screenshot 2024-07-15 at 3.31.00 PM.png" width="100%">